isots-code/QuadDiamondUnfold/README.md

 This project is about reversing the transformation so as to be viewed as the original format.

-Later, i will add code to do the transformation (but not a fast one) so you can try it on your videos.
+~~Later, i will add code to do the transformation (but not a fast one) so you can try it on your videos.~~ Done

 This also is for me to get a bit more hands on with C++ and SIMD in x86 since my main language till a few months ago was embedded C.